Gloucestershire Militia: Precedence

 In September 1759 it was ordered that militia regiments on service together were to take their relative precedence from the date of their arrival in camp.
 In 1760 this was altered to a system of drawing lots where regiments did duty together.
 During the War of American Independence the counties were given an order of precedence determined by ballot each year, beginning in 1778.
 In the French Revolutionary War the order balloted for in 1793 (Gloucestershire was 8th) remained in force until 1802, and another drawing took place at the start of the Napoleonic War (Gloucestershire was 7th), which remained in force until 1833.
-In that year the King drew the ballots for individual regiments and the resulting list remained in force with minor amendments until the end of the militia; the regiments raised before the peace of February 1763 took the first 37 places, the South Gloucesters becoming No 23, but the North Gloucesters (independent from April 1763) became No 69.Cripps, p.
-140.Militia 1850 at Regiments.org.
+In that year the King drew the ballots for individual regiments and the resulting list remained in force with minor amendments until the end of the militia; the regiments raised before the peace of February 1763 took the first 37 places, the South Gloucesters becoming No 23, but the North Gloucesters (independent from April 1763) became No 69.